Home

 Sweden's maximum-fee policy makes childcare affordable for everyone.
 Fees are calculated according to income with low-income families paying nothing while the costs for more affluent parents are capped.
 The policy states that parents should only have to spend one to three per cent of the family's income on childcare, depending on how many children they have.

-The first child is three per cent of the income or max SEK 1,260 (about £118) per month, the second child is two per cent or max SEK 840 (about £79) per month, and the third child is one per cent of the income or max SEK 420 (about £39) per month.
+The first child is three per cent of the income or max SEK 1,260 per month, the second child is two per cent or max SEK 840 per month, and the third child is one per cent of the income or max SEK 420 per month.
 From the fourth child there are no charges.
 Similar fees apply to 'fritidshem' or after-school care.
 Children to unemployed parents are not charged at all.
-So if you have three children or more in day care you do not pay more than SEK 2520 (about £236) per month.
+So if you have three children or more in day care you do not pay more than SEK 2520 per month.

-There is also an 'allmän förskola' for all children from four years of age which runs for a minimum of 525 hours a year at no cost.
+There is also an 'allmän förskola' for all children from four years of age at no cost.

 5: Accommodation in Sweden is high spec and affordable!